-Figure 1: Control Keypad on LinX Omnia.
+Figure 1: Control Keypad on the LinX Omnia.
 Altus and Neos Models

-LinX Essence and Evolution models are supplied with a standalone keypad with USB interface as shown on the subsequent figure.
+LinX Essence is supplied with a standalone keypad with USB interface as shown on the subsequent figure.

-Figure 2: Control Keypad on LinX Essence and Evolution Models
+Figure 2: Control Keypad on the LinX Essence Model

 Total Recall VR plays a short "beep" on every key press to acknowledge that it has detected the key press.
 Every Total Recall VR model provides a volume control button which controls the volume of the "beep".